How to Build a Startup Unicorn in 2024: Strategies and Insights

 4. Their founders took advantage of every opportunity to recruit new sponsors and champions.

-6. They created closed loop marketing and promotion platforms that respond quickly.
+6. They created closed-loop marketing and promotion platforms that respond quickly.

 7. They eventually devised new distribution channels.